-As well as those already mentioned, other facilities to assist firefighters may have been installed in your premises and should be properly maintained by a competent person.
-Your maintenance audit (see Appendix A for an example checklist) should include these.
+You may have other facilities to assist firefighters installed in your premises in addition to these listed above.
+These should be properly maintained by a competent person and included in your maintenance audit (see Appendix A for an example checklist).
 Such facilities can include:

-- information signs for firefighters; - static water supplies, private hydrants, meter bypass valves and underground tanks; - standby fire pumps, electrical generators, air pumps and hydraulic motors; and - manual/self-closing devices for roller shutter doors in fire compartment walls.
+- information signs for firefighters; - static water supplies, private hydrants, meter bypass valves and underground tanks; and - standby fire pumps, electrical generators, air pumps and hydraulic motors.